passcod/caretaker/index.markdown

 overwhelmed by what seems like simple, enthusiastic feedback.
 That some quit open work, or even tech or the internet entirely.

-**The Caretaker Model** is a re-organisation of the responsibilities and expectations in an open software project, specifically imagined to reduce burnout of maintainers as well as frustration of contributors and users.
+**The Caretaker Model** is a limited re-organisation of responsibilities and expectations in an open software project, specifically imagined to reduce burnout of maintainers as well as frustration of contributors and users.